wexi/amforth-shadow/doc/source/TG/recipes/I2C-Generic.rst

 than the data stack can hold.
 In this case, the ``i2c.begin`` and ``i2c.end`` in combination with the low level ``i2c.tx``, ``i2c.rx`` etc should be used.
 One example is the I2C EEPROM block driver.
-It transfers 512 bytes in one transcation and uses a RAM buffer to actually hold the data.
+It transfers 512 bytes in one transaction and uses a RAM buffer to actually hold the data.

 .. seealso:: :ref:`I2C EEPROM`, :ref:`I2C Detect`,